 $900 Bankruptcy Attorney

 My name is Michael Benavides and I’m one of the leading bankruptcy attorneys in Santa Rosa.
-For only $900 in attorney fees, I’ve helped clients from Mendocino to Marin achieve debt relief through bankruptcy.
-By working with clients directly from the first phone call to the last court appearance I provide clients with fast service at the best price in Sonoma County.
+For only $900 in attorney fees, I’ve helped hundreds of clients in Northern California eliminate debt through chapter 7 bankruptcy.
 To receive a free phone consultation call me at (707) 200-6688.

 What Michael Benavides Can Do For You

 - Credit Report: Don’t know who or how much you owe?
 No problem.
-The attorney can order a professional credit report to help you report debts.
+Micahel Benavides can help you order a free credit report.

 - One-on-one Service: You will deal directly with Michael Benavides throughout the bankruptcy process.

 How Much Does A Santa Rosa Bankruptcy Attorney Cost?

 Many articles have been written about how much bankruptcy lawyers cost.
 (Sacramento residents can read sacramentobankruptcylawyer.us/how-much-cost to find out how much a local bankruptcy attorney should cost.)
 A Santa Rosa bankruptcy attorney generally charges $2,000 to $3,000 for chapter 7 bankruptcy and $4,000 for chapter 13 bankruptcy.
 However, chapter 7 fees are usually due in full before filing, whereas chapter 13 fees are often partially financed through the chapter 13 plan.